lixuemin2016/LISAv2/Documents/How-to-use.md

     4. Test design may have two ways;
         a.
 A single PowerShell script execution: A single PowerShell script imports builtin library modules and posts the result.
-For example, 'BVT-VERIFY-DEPLOYMENT-PROVISION.ps1' shows this script calls 'Deploy-VMs' function for its testing and collect the result by 'Check-KernelLogs'.
-'Deploy-VMs' and 'Check-KernelLogs' are functions definded in ./Libraries/CommonFunctions.psm1 module.
+For example, 'BVT-VERIFY-DEPLOYMENT-PROVISION.ps1' shows this script calls 'DeployVMs' function for its testing and collect the result by 'CheckKernelLogs'.
+'DeployVMs' and 'CheckKernelLogs' are functions definded in ./Libraries/CommonFunctions.psm1 module.
             You can add new module or update existing ones for further development.
         b.
 PowerShell script wraps multiple non-PowerShell script like Bash or Python scripts:
-            Like 'VERIFY-TEST-SCRIPT-IN-LINUX-GUEST.ps1', the PowerShell script wraps the multiple Bash or Python script as a parameter of 'Run-LinuxCmd' function.
+            Like 'VERIFY-TEST-SCRIPT-IN-LINUX-GUEST.ps1', the PowerShell script wraps the multiple Bash or Python script as a parameter of 'RunLinuxCmd' function.
     5. Before PR review, we recommend you run script testing in cmdline/API mode.
 See above instruction.
-    6. Current tags in the Repo: bvt, network, nested, hv_storvsc, stress, disk, dpdk, sriov, kvm, smb, storage, boot, pci_hyperv, core, wala, lsvmbus, synthetic, kvp, gpu, hv_netvsc, ltp, lis, fcopy, memory, backup, gen2vm.
-They are all lowercases.

 ## Coding Style